Samsung Galaxy Watch 4 & Watch 4 Classic review: Just in time

 Samsung Galaxy Watch 4: Price and availability

-Announced on August 11 and released August 27, the Samsung Galaxy Watch 4 and 4 Classic are available starting at $250 and $350, respectively, from Samsung.com and a number of popular retailers, including Amazon, Best Buy, and Walmart.
+Announced on August 11 and released August 27, the Samsung Galaxy Watch 4 and 4 Classic are available starting at $250 and $350, respectively, from Samsung.com and several popular retailers, including Amazon, Best Buy, and Walmart.
+Since launch, prices have adjusted some, and both watches can be found for $30 less at Amazon and Best Buy.

 While both units come in different sizes — 40mm and 44mm for the Watch 4, 42mm and 46mm for the Watch 4 Classic — in person, the extra 2mm on the Classic is obtained through the rotating bezel, which, along with its stainless steel construction, is the primary design differentiator over the cheaper Watch 4.

-Note: This article was originally published in August 2021.
-It was updated in October 2021 with the following changes.